Criteria and Frequently Asked Questions

 IMPACT

-The pitch describes a clear strategy and milestones that the team will execute to create a financially sustainable venture.
-Note that some teams may have already tested their business model, while others are in the early stages of developing their plan; applicants of all stages are welcome to the competition.
+Note that some teams may have already tested their business model, while others are in the idea or early development stages.
+Applicants of all stages are welcome to compete.

 TEAM

-The team (with at least one current MIT student) has the expertise, skills, and commitment necessary to execute their arts-focused business plan.
+The full team has the potential–industry knowledge, skills, and commitment–necessary to execute their arts-focused business plan.

 Frequently Asked Questions